-The Related Party Transactions Committee is composed of Mr. Takanori Fujimura as Chairman and Messrs.
+The Related Party Transactions Committee is composed of Mr. Toru Higo as Chairman and Messrs.
 Frederick Y. Dy and Fulgencio S. Factoran.
 Jr., both Independent Directors, as members.
+Mr. Higo became Chairman of the Committee on 07 August 2018 vice Mr. Takanori Fujimura who served as Chairman thereof until 06 August 2018.
 The Related Party Transactions Committee is tasked with reviewing all material and related party transactions of the Company to ensure that such transactions are conducted on terms which are no more favorable than the terms of similar transactions with non-related parties under similar circumstances, and that no corporate or business resources of the Company are misappropriated or misapplied.
-This Committee is also responsible for identifying potential or actual conflicts of interest and reputational risk issues that may arise from such related party transactions.
-The Related Party Transactions Committee shall further ensure that transactions between and among related parties are properly identified, monitored and reflected in reports to the Board and relevant regulatory authorities.
+This Committee is also responsible for identifying potential or actual conflicts of interest and reputational risk issues that may arise from such related party The Related Party Transactions Committee shall further ensure that transactions. transactions between and among related parties are properly identified, monitored and reflected in reports to the Board and relevant regulatory authorities.
 The Committee is required to meet at least once a year.
-In 2017, the Committee had one meeting wherein all its members were present.
+In 2018, the Committee had one meeting wherein all its members were present.